-Are background checks performed on all employees, board members, volunteers and independent managers who handle association funds?
-Is an accounting professional retained to set up or confirm that proper checks and balances as well as financial protocols are in place?
-Are employees adequately supervised?
-Are all vendors and contractors vetted by the board?
-INAI Is an accounting professional retained to set up or confirm that proper checks and balances as well as financial protocols are in place?
-Are employees adequately supervised?
-Are all vendors and contractors vetted by the board?
-CIAL ANALYSIS Is an audit, compilation or review of the association's financials conducted annually?
-Does the association have and regularly update a reserve study??
-Are financial reports reviewed monthly, or at least quarterly?
-S & BALANCES Is the same individual making deposits and reconciling the accounts?
-Is more than one signature required on each check, or is a rubber stamp used for check payment?
-Are original invoices required and marked "paid" with every check request?
-Are all PIN numbers, access code and bank signature cards secure and updated regularly?
-Are all PIN numbers, secure location?
-Are duplicate statements sent directly to two separate board members?
-Are checks issued in numerical order?
-NCE Does the Association have fidelity (employee dishonesty) coverage with the directors and officers included in the definition of "employee" or added as a "designated agent"?
-Does the Association have third party crime coverage that parallels the fidelity coverages?
-Is an audit, compilation or review of the association's financials conducted annually?
-Does the association have and regularly update a reserve study??
-Are financial reports reviewed monthly Are bank statements reconciled monthly, or at least quarterly?
-CHEC CKS & BALANCES ]]]] Is the same individual making deposits and reconciling the accounts?
-Is more than one signature required on each check, or is a rubber stamp used for check payment?
-Are original invoices required and marked "paid" with every check request?
-Are all PIN numbers, access code and bank signature cards secure and updated regularly?
-Are blank and unused checks kept in a secure location?
-Are duplicate statements sent directly to two separate board members?
-Are checks issued in numerical order?
-NSUF RANCE Does the Association have fidelity (employee dishonesty) coverage with the directors and officers included in the definition of "employee" or added as a "designated agent"?
+QUALIFIED PROFESSIONALS □ Are background checks performed on all employees, board members, volunteers and independent managers who handle association funds? □ Is an accounting professional retained to set up or confirm that proper checks and balances as well as financial protocols are in place? □ Are employees adequately supervised? □ Are all vendors and contractors vetted by the board?
+FINANCIAL ANALYSIS ☐ Is an audit, compilation or review of the association's financials conducted annually? ☐ Does the association have and regularly update a reserve study?? ☐ Are financial reports reviewed monthly ☐ Are bank statements reconciled monthly, or at least quarterly?
+CHECKS & BALANCES □ Is the same individual making deposits and reconciling the accounts? □ Is more than one signature required on each check, or is a rubber stamp used for check payment? □ Are original invoices required and marked "paid" with every check request? □ Are all PIN numbers, access code and bank signature cards secure and updated regularly? □ Are blank and unused checks kept in a secure location? □ Are duplicate statements sent directly to two separate board members? □ Are checks issued in numerical order?
+INSURANCE Does the Association have fidelity (employee dishonesty) coverage with the directors and officers included in the definition of "employee" or added as "designated agent"?
 Does the Association have third party crime coverage that parallels the fidelity coverages?
 Does the Association require that any retained independent management company have sufficient employee dishonesty and crime coverage?